dnmfarrell/perltricks-static/content/article/controlling-insanity-by-parsing-ir-codes-with-linux--irpulses.md

 what [Linux::IRPulses](https://metacpan.org/pod/Linux::IRPulses) does.

 We first need the hardware to detect the pulses.
 On a regular computer, there are many modules available which can be plugged in to a USB port.
-On a Single Board Computer like the Raspberry Pi, we have General Purpose Input/Output (GPIO) pins, which can read the timing of the pulses.
+On a single board computer like the Raspberry Pi, we have General Purpose Input/Output (GPIO) pins, which can read the timing of the pulses.

 ### Setting up the Raspberry Pi